YIMBY

-The YIMBY movement (short for "yes, in my back yard") is a pro-housing movement in contrast and opposition to the NIMBY ("not in my back yard") phenomenon.
+The YIMBY (/ˈyɪmbi/; or yimby, an acronym for the phrase for "yes in my back yard") movement, or YIMBYism, is a pro-housing social movement that focuses on encouraging new housing, opposing density limits (such as single-family zoning), and supporting public transportation.
+It stands in opposition to NIMBY ("not in my back yard"), referring to residents who generally oppose most forms of urban development in order to maintain the status quo, typically low-density suburban housing.

+As a popular organized movement in the United States, the YIMBY movement began in the San Francisco Bay Area in the 2010s amid a housing affordability crisis and has subsequently become a potent political force in local, state, and national politics in the United States.

 The YIMBY position supports increasing the supply of housing within cities where housing costs have escalated to unaffordable levels.
+They have also supported infrastructure development projects like improving housing development (especially for affordable housing or trailer parks), high-speed rail lines, homeless shelters, day cares, schools, universities and colleges, bike lanes, and pedestrian safety infrastructure.
 YIMBYs often seek rezoning that would allow denser housing to be produced or the repurposing of obsolete buildings, such as shopping malls, into housing.
-Some YIMBYs have also supported public-interest projects like clean energy or alternative transport.
+Cities that have adopted YIMBY policies have seen substantial increase in housing supply and reductions in rent.

-The YIMBY movement has supporters across the political spectrum including left-leaning adherents who believe housing production is a social justice issue and free-market libertarian proponents who think the supply of housing should not be regulated by the government.
+The YIMBY movement has supporters across the political spectrum, including left-leaning adherents who believe housing production is a social justice issue, free-market libertarian proponents who think the supply of housing should not be regulated by the government, and environmentalists who believe land use reform will slow down exurban development into natural areas.
+Some YIMBYs also support efforts to shape growth in the public interest such as transit-oriented development, green construction, or expanding the role of public housing.
 YIMBYs argue cities can be made increasingly affordable and accessible by building more infill housing, and that greenhouse gas emissions will be reduced by denser cities.

 History

+The term started being used in the 1980s as a position in opposition to NIMBYism.
+By 1991, YIMBY was already an established term and had been since the 1980s, understood to mean "Yes-in-many-backyards".

 A 1993 essay published in the Journal of the American Planning Association entitled "Planners' Alchemy, Transforming NIMBY to YIMBY: Rethinking NIMBY" used 'YIMBY' in general reference to development, not only housing development.

 The pro-housing YIMBY position emerged in regions experiencing unaffordable housing prices.
 The Guardian and Raidió Teilifís Éireann say this movement began in the San Francisco Bay area in the 2010s due to high housing costs created as a result of the local technology industry adding many more jobs to the region than the number of housing units constructed in the same time span.